jphafner/physicsReader/reader2/r2-18-SpaceTheUnconquerable.md

 The directories for such cities as London and New York are already getting somewhat out of hand, but they list only about a million&mdash;10<sup>6</sup>&mdash;numbers.
 The cosmic directory would be 10<sup>14</sup> times bigger, to hold its 10<sup>20</sup> numbers.
-It would contain more pages than all the books that have ever been produced since the invention of the printing press.
+It would contain more pages than all the books <em>that have ever been produced since the invention of the printing press</em>.

 To continue our fantasy a little further, here is another consequence of twenty-digit telephone numbers.